-1 INTRODUCTION 2
+Со ntents

-2 DEFINITIONS 2
+1 INTRODUCTION

-3 LEGAL FRAMEWORK 2
+2 DEFINITIONS

-4 ACCURACY OF INFORMATION WE PROVIDE ABOUT YOUR COURSE 3
+3 LEGAL FRAMEWORK

-5 APPLICANTS AND STUDENTS WITH DISABILITIES 4
+4 ACCURACY OF INFORMATION WE PROVIDE ABOUT YOUR COURSE

-6 PRC YOUR AGREEMENT TO COMPLY WITH THE UNIVERSITY'S REGULATIONS, POLICIES AND 4
+5 APPLICANTS AND STUDENTS WITH DISABILITIES

-7 UPDATES AND CHANGES TO THE UNIVERSITY'S REGULATIONS, POLICIES AND PROCEDURES s 9
+6 PRC YOUR AGREEMENT TO COMPLY WITH THE UNIVERSITY'S REGULATIONS, POLICIES AND CEDURES

-8 APPLICATIONS 10
+7 UPDATES AND CHANGES TO THE UNIVERSITY'S REGULATIONS, POLICIES AND PROCEDURES9

-9 IMMIGRATION 10
+8 APPLICATIONS

-10 CONDITIONS OF ADMISSION 12
+9 IMMIGRATION

-11 FEES AND PAYMENT 13
+10 CONDITIONS OF ADMISSION

-12 TUITION FEE INCREASES 14
+11 FEES AND PAYMENT

-13 DELIVERY OF ADVERTISED PROGRAMMES AND SERVICES 15
+12 TUITION FEE INCREASES

-14 LIABILITY 17
+13 DELIVERY OF ADVERTISED PROGRAMMES AND SERVICES

-15 CANCELLATION AND REFUND POLICY 18
+14 LIABILITY

-16 INTELLECTUAL PROPERTY 19
+15 CANCELLATION AND REFUND POLICY

-17 TERMINATION OF CONTRACT 19
+16 INTELLECTUAL PROPERTY

-18 REQUIREMENTS ON TERMINATION OF THIS CONTRACT 21
+17 TERMINATION OF CONTRACT

-19 DATA PROTECTION 21
+18 REQUIREMENTS ON TERMINATION OF THIS CONTRACT

-20 SERVING NOTICE, COMMUNICATING AND KEEPING IN CONTACT 22
+19 DATA PROTECTION

-21 APPEALS AND COMPLAINTS 22
+20 SERVING NOTICE, COMMUNICATING AND KEEPING IN CONTACT

-22 GENERAL 23
+21 APPEALS AND COMPLAINTS

-Approved by: Education Committee Date first published: Aug-2009
+22 GENERAL

-Version No. 1.1 Date updated: Jun-2019 Owner: Marketing and Student Recruitment Review Date: Jun-2020
+Approved by: Recruitment and Admissions Steering Group Date first published: Oct-2020 Version No. 1.0 Date updated: Oct-2020 Owner: Marketing and Student Recruitment Review Date: Oct-2021

 This document has been designed to be accessible for readers.
-However, should you require the document in an alternative format please contact the Academic Quality Directorate.
+However, should you require the document in an alternative format please contact the Directorate of Marketing and Student Recruitment (MSR)